 When I start getting bored of salad for lunch or as a side for dinner, I start experimenting with salad dressings.

-Currently, I’m on a huge avocado ranch dressing kick!
+Currently, I’m on a huge avocado dressing kick!
 It’s so perfect over any green salad and it’s loaded with all the healthy fats and nutrients you find in avocado.

 Plus, it’s about the only way to get avocado in my kids, which is something I try to do pretty often. 😉